4thelawlz/Cyber-Yankee/Day 1/README.md

 1. Reset all users passwords, if this is not approved request all admin passwords to be reset at a minimum.
 1. Request a full employee list from HR to compare against the users in Active Directory
-1. Request Additional logging changes based on Tier 2 findings
+1. Request Additional logging changes based on Tier 2 findings, Powershell, Cmd Line, and advanced Audit policy configuration logging at a minimum.

 ### Tier 1 Actions

-#### Network Enumeration
+### Network Enumeration

 Begin with a MassScan scan to identify all the IPs in the network and then use Nmap for additional in depth information we need to understand